Hania (TV series)

 Hania is a 2019 Pakistani thriller drama television series, produced by Humayun Saeed and Shahzad Nasib under their banner Six Sigma Plus.
 It features Junaid Khan as Junaid, Osama Tahir as Rohaan and Zoya Nasir as Hania in lead.

-The series was earlier titled Adhoori Kahani, but was later changed to Hania.
+The series was earlier titled Adhoori Kahani, but was later renamed as Hania.
 It revolves around mysterious events happening in Junaid Shah's house.
 It also focuses on domestic violence against women through focusing on Hania's husband.
-It is based on real-life situations that how the girls like Hania are victimized by the people around her.
+It is based on real-life situations depicting how girls and women are victimized by the people around them.